Sónia Rocha: Career and research highlights

 Rocha is an experienced undergraduate and postgraduate teacher and convenor, and has delivered courses on cell signalling, genes and cancer module, genes and proteins, and was a lecturer in gene regulation and expression modules at the University of Dundee, including module coordination.

-As of 2019, she has published >60 peer-reviewed research articles, co-authored 12 peer-reviewed research reviews and contributed to one book chapter.
-Amongst her most cited work is the discovery that Hypoxia-Inducible Factor is regulated by NF-κB and a recent paper in Science that demonstrates Hypoxia modulates histone methylation and reprograms chromatin.
+As of 2025, she has published >100 peer-reviewed research articles, co-authored multiple peer-reviewed research reviews and contributed to one book chapter.
+Amongst her most-cited work is the discovery that Hypoxia-Inducible Factor is regulated by NF-κB and a recent paper in Science that demonstrates Hypoxia modulates histone methylation and reprograms chromatin.
 This paper was published back-to-back with a study co-authored by 2019 Nobel Prize in Physiology or Medicine winner for Medicine William Kaelin Jr. These papers were highlighted in an independent editorial.
-Other relevant publications include a chemical biology approach to analysing hypoxic signalling, analysis of the targeted degradation of regulation of the oxygen-regulated prolylyl hydoxylase enzyme, also known as Procollagen-proline dioxygenase, and molecular analysis of the regulation of PHD1 by protein phosphorylation.
+Other relevant publications include a chemical biology approach to analysing hypoxic signalling, analysis of the targeted degradation of regulation of the oxygen-regulated prolylyl hydroxylase enzyme, also known as Procollagen-proline dioxygenase, and molecular analysis of the regulation of PHD1 by protein phosphorylation.